 \section{Ablation Study}

-To validate the importance of our data collection and processing pipeline for accurately modeling a non-rigid system, we designed two ablation studies.
-In the first study, we eliminated the step of normalizing data to the camera coordinate system.
-The second study demonstrated the advantage of using multi-dimensional motion patterns for robustly modeling gravity.
+To validate the importance of our data collection and processing pipeline for accurately modeling a non-rigid system, we design two ablation studies.
+In the first study, we eliminate the step of normalizing data to the camera coordinate system.
+The second study demonstrates the advantage of using multi-dimensional motion patterns for robustly modeling gravity.